hippiehunter/dblbook/src/organization/prototyping.md

 **What to do about parameter type errors in older code:**
 The `MISMATCH` modifier provides some flexibility in argument type matching during the compile-time checks.
 When applied to `n`, `n.`, `a`, or `d` parameter types, it permits an alpha type argument to be passed to a numeric type without triggering a prototype mismatch error.
 For both subroutines and functions, when `MISMATCH` is used with an `a` parameter type, it allows the passage of a decimal or implied-decimal argument to an alpha parameter.

 However, there are nuances to be aware of.
-When using `MISMATCH` with an `n` parameter, you must exercise caution due to differences in behavior between traditional Synergy and Synergy .NET.
-Specifically, in traditional Synergy, an alpha argument passed to a `MISMATCH n` is treated as decimal.
-In contrast, Synergy .NET retains the alpha type for the passed argument.
+When using `MISMATCH` with an `n` parameter, you must exercise caution due to differences in behavior between traditional DBL and DBL .NET.
+Specifically, in traditional DBL, an alpha argument passed to a `MISMATCH n` is treated as decimal.
+In contrast, DBL running on .NET retains the alpha type for the passed argument.
 This distinction can lead to varied outcomes.
 If your intention is to pass an alpha to a routine with an `n` argument, and you don't make use of `^DATATYPE` and `^A`, you should opt for `^D` rather than setting the routine to `MISMATCH n`.

 For situations where you're using a `MISMATCH a` argument but expecting to access a `d` parameter as an alpha, ensure you use `^DATATYPE` and cast with `^A`.